King Zhao of Zhou

-Biography
+Life

 By the time of King Zhao's coronation, his father King Kang and grandfather King Cheng had conquered and colonized the Central Plains of China, forcing most of the northern and eastern tribal peoples into vassalage.
 Only the Dongyi of eastern Shandong continued their resistance, but they were no longer a threat to Zhou rule.
 As result, King Zhao inherited a prospering kingdom, and could afford to build a new ancestral temple for his father.
 This temple, known as “Kang gong”, was built in line with ritual reforms of the time and would grow into “one of the two central temples of dynastic worship”, the other being the much older “jinggong” temple.

 With the north and east pacified and a large military force under his control, King Zhao turned his attention to the Yangtze basin.
 This region of great mineral wealth was under the control of the confederation of Chu, with whom the Zhou kingdom had been on good terms for almost two centuries.
 Under King Zhao, the relationship between Zhou and Chu deteriorated, however, as Chu continued its aggressive expansion and Zhou's demand for gold, copper and tin grew.
 As hostilities grew, border clashes ensued that eventually escalated into open war.
 No longer tolerating Chu's perceived defiance, Zhao invaded the Chu confederation in 961 BC.
 He initially conquered the region to the north of the Yangtze, and then defeated and subdued the 26 states of the Han River valley, including Chu.
 Most likely unable to permanently occupy the latter region, Zhao eventually retreated with much loot.

 In 957 BC, Zhao launched another major military campaign into the middle Yangtze region.
 Employing half of the royal forces, organized into the "Six Armies of the West", he probably aimed to permanently bring the Yangtze basin under his control.
 This campaign, however, ended in disaster as the Zhou forces were defeated and almost entirely wiped out.
 King Zhao and his remaining troops allegedly drowned while retreating across the Han River.